wpetit/project-home/README.md

 Description
 -----------
 Project-home is a website to display :
-- Different environment of your appliction
+- Different environment of your application
 - Jenkins jobs and builds
 - Sonar analysis dashboard